 To describe the solderability for components performance there are three basic mechanisms and functional conditions of molten solder on the base material surface.
 That we shall describe in detail in turn.

 Solderability Test Methods and requirements

-In the dip and look test, the test object is completely immersed in a pot of molten solder.
-After a defined time it is pulled out and kept for a cool down.
-After That, the soldering point is visually inspected and the solderability is evaluated by determining the percentage area of wetting.
+During the dip and look test, an object is immersed in molten solder for a period of time.
+We pull it out and let it cool down for a predetermined time.
+Afterward, the soldering point is visually inspected and the solderability is determined by measuring the percentage area of wetting

 For good solder joint established the electronic component it is recommended that component strongly attached to the board substrate with solderability test for components below recommended points-

 - Component pad and PCB pads both are aligned.